 View prior and subsequent builds

-From a build scan, you can easily navigate to prior or subsequent builds from the same root project directory.
+From a Build Scan, you can easily navigate to prior or subsequent builds from the same root project directory.
 This equates to builds of the same project for a particular user on a particular machine.
-For example, when running two builds consecutively for the same project, from either build scan you can easily navigate to the other.
+For example, when running two builds consecutively for the same project, from either Build Scan you can easily navigate to the other.

-To see this feature in action, create two build scans from the same project.
-From either build scan, click the history See before and after link in the left navigation menu.
-The builds that happened before and after the current build are shown and can be clicked to open the corresponding build scan.
+To see this feature in action, create two Build Scans from the same project.
+From either Build Scan, click the history See before and after link in the left navigation menu.
+The builds that happened before and after the current build are shown and can be clicked to open the corresponding Build Scan.

 adjacent scans